norcams/docs-enduser/docs/known-issues.rst

 ----------

-All new users will get a pass phrase to use with API when they provision a personal project (see :doc:`login`).
+All new users will get a pass phrase to use with API when they provision a demo project (see :doc:`login`).
 We do not have any easy way to recrate the pass phrase at the moment.
 If you lose yours please contact us.